peteroupc/peteroupc.github.io/randomfunc.md

 After creating the simulated data sets, one or more statistics, such as the mean, are calculated for each simulated data set as well as the original data set, then the statistics for the simulated data sets are compared with those of the original (such comparisons are outside the scope of this document).

+<a id=Markov_Chains></a>
+### Markov Chains

+A [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain) models one or more _states_ (for example, individual letters or syllables), and stores the probabilities to transition from one state to another (e.g., "b" to "e" with a chance of 20 percent, or "b" to "b" with a chance of 1 percent).
+Thus, each state can be seen as having its own list of _weights_ for each relevant state transition (see "[**Weighted Choice With Replacement**](#Weighted_Choice_With_Replacement)).
+For example, a Markov chain for generating **"pronounceable" words**, or words similar to natural-language words, can include "start" and "stop" states for the start and end of the word, respectively.

+An algorithm called _coupling from the past_ (Propp and Wilson 1996)<sup>[**(76)**](#Note76)</sup> can sample a state from a Markov chain's _stationary distribution_, that is, the chain's steady state, by starting multiple chains at different states and running them until they all reach the same state at the same time.
+The following pseudocode implements coupling from the past.
+In the method, `StateCount` is the number of states in the Markov chain, `UPDATE(chain, state, random)` transitions the Markov chain to the next state given the current state and random numbers, and `RANDOM()` generates one or more random numbers needed by `UPDATE`.

+    METHOD CFTP(chain)
+       states=[]
+       # Start multiple chains at different states.
+NOTE:
+       # If the states are ordered with respect to each
+       # other, then just two chains can be created instead,
+       # starting at the first and last state, respectively.
+       numstates=StateCount(chain)
+       for i in 0...numstates: AddItem(states, i)
+       done=false
+       while not done
+          # Update each chain with the same randomness
+          r=RANDOM()
+          for i in 0...numstates: states[i]=UPDATE(chain, states[i], r)
+          # Stop when all states are the same
+          fs=states[0]
+          done=true
+          for i in 1...numstates: done=done and states[i]==fs
+       end
+       return states[0] # Return the steady state
+    END METHOD

 <a id=A_Note_on_Sorting_Random_Numbers></a>
 ### A Note on Sorting Random Numbers